How To Make Truffle Salt At Home

 Sea Salt and Fresh Black TrufflePin

-• Sea salt flakes – best quality you can find.
-You don’t want that delicious truffle going to waste.
+• Sea salt flakes – the best quality you can find to ensure the flavour of your truffle shines.

-There are two simple methods.
-The first is simply putting a small piece of truffle into a jar of salt and letting the flavour infuse.
+There are two simple methods for making truffle salt.
+The first is simply putting a small piece of truffle into a jar of sea salt and letting the flavour infuse.
 The other is to grate truffle into the salt and this is my preferred method.
-Not only do you get the flavour and aroma of the truffle, you also get little flecks of it in your meal too.
+Not only do you get the flavour and aroma of the truffle, but you also get little flecks of it in your meal too.

 • Finely grate the truffle into the flaked sea salt.